 Auspire: An independent, not for profit organisation with the mission to inspire active citizenship.

-Civic Centre: The main function and reception venue at the Shire Administration Office, into separate spaces) ablutions, a dining room and kitchen area.
+Civic Centre: The main function and reception venue at the Shire Administration Office, 6 Paterson St, Mundijong.
+It includes the main hall (which may be divided into separate spaces) ablutions, a dining room and kitchen area.